ayuxsec/my_config_files/README.md

 ## ollama.sh

-Minimal Bash helpers I use for interacting with [Ollama](https://ollama.com/) and logging prompt/response pairs for later fine-tuning or analysis.
+Minimal Bash helpers I use for interacting with [Ollama](https://ollama.com/) local APIs and logging prompt/response pairs for later fine-tuning or analysis.

 ### Functions